 Kraft Shake and Bake is absolutely delish, but contains some not-so-delish ingredients (High fructose corn syrup we’re looking at you).
 This chicken shake and bake recipe contains just the good stuff.
 Most Shake and Bake ingredients you probably already have on-hand, making this a quick, easy and affordable weekday dinner idea.

-Shake and Bake Chicken seasonings include: Panko or breadcrumbs, celery salt, paprika, garlic powder, onion powder, dried oregano, dried thyme and black pepper.
+Shake and Bake Chicken seasonings include: Panko or breadcrumbs (Pangrattato), celery salt, paprika, garlic powder, onion powder, dried oregano, dried thyme and black pepper.

 Panko vs Breadcrumbs

 Of the two, Panko is the best option as it doesn’t soak up oil as much as breadcrumbs, so it creates a crispier crust.
+We use it when making German food.
 Both are winners, however.
 We usually grab whatever is already in our pantry or on sale.

 How To Make Shake and Bake Chicken